One PR Per Stage

 Why this matters

-Stages used to be a lifecycle concept — an FSM phase, a point in time where the agent was doing "elaboration" or "execution."
+Stages used to be a lifecycle concept — a workflow phase, a point in time where the agent was doing "elaboration" or "execution."
 Now they're also a version control concept.
 A stage is a branch.
 A stage is a PR.
 A stage is a unit of review with a clear diff, a clear description, and a clear merge commit.
+The lifecycle question ("what phase is this in?") and the review question ("what diff am I asking you to read?") now have the same answer.